harmony-one/h/progress/frank-egloff.md

+2025-05-07 Wed: Supported Rika on Pendle reward tracking.
+Also, started researching vePendle boost effects through on-chain data analysis.
+Working on scripts to retrieve vePendle info from Pendle's contracts and examine cross-chain boost mechanisms (Pendles and vePendle are generated/locked in Ethereum mainnet, while LP are on Sonic chain).
+This approach should provide direct insight into actual boost effects through contract interactions.

 2025-05-06 Tue: Still with limited capacity due to illness.
 Completed subgraph integration with Beefy tracker.
 Added dedicated Beefy subgraph module to centralize tracker subgraphs logic across protocols (Euler, Silo, Shadow).
 Submitted [PR](https://github.com/harmony-one/shadow-scraper/pull/6) for review and requested code review from Artem.

 2025-05-05 Mon: Identified performance bottleneck in Beefy user deposit information retrieval process.
 Started implementing subgraph integration to significantly improve query speed and efficiency.
 Also, added USD price conversion for underlying tokens.
 Note: Working with limited capacity this week due to illness, but making progress on core functionality.